dyc/beans/readme.md

 export TARGET=i686-elf
 ```

-now we build binutils for our cross compiler.
+now we build `binutils` for our cross compiler.
-do this before building gcc, which (probably?)
+do this before building gcc, which i'm guessing
-needs/links target libraries:
+links target libraries (i ran into issues
+when i tried using a `gcc` built without cross
+utils):

 ```sh
 mkdir crossbin